pmatheusvinhas/react-waitlist-example-client/README.md

 - API calls
 - Timestamps and data for each event

+## Known Limitations

+This example demonstrates direct API integration, which has the following limitations:

+1. **CORS Issues**: Browser security will block direct API calls to Resend and reCAPTCHA from client-side code
+2. **API Key Security**: API keys are exposed in the client-side code, which is a security risk
+3. **Limited Error Handling**: Error responses from the APIs may not be fully accessible from the client side

+These limitations are expected and highlighted in the UI.
+For a production-ready implementation, use the [Vite Proxy Example](../vite-proxy) which addresses these issues.

 ## Project Structure

 - `src/App.tsx` - Main component with the WaitlistForm integration